altocodenl/tagaway/readme.md

    - When just enabling geotagging, update tags every 3 seconds.
    - Suggest geotagging when having a few pictures uploaded, but only once; either enable it or dismiss the message, and don't show it again.
    - When clicking on no man's land, unselect.
+   - When querying untagged pictures AND pictures are selected, show "Done tagging" button.
+When tagging those pictures, they remain in selection until either 1) "Done tagging" button is clicked; 2) all pictures are unselected; or 3) "untagged" is removed from query.

 - Open
    - Open picture and trigger fullscreen.